coderbri/Python-Jan2023/Wk4-Flask/036-Dojo_Survey/README.md

     In this code snippet, the `<label>` is associated with the `<input>` field using the `for` attribute, and the `name` attribute is specified for the `<input>` field.

-2. **HTTP POST Request**: When the user submits the form by clicking the "Submit" button, the browser sends an HTTP POST request to the server, including the data entered into the form fields.
+2. **HTTP POST Request**: When a user submits the form by clicking the "Submit" button, the browser sends an HTTP POST request to the server, including the data entered into the form fields.
 The `name` attribute of each input field serves as the key for the submitted data.

-3. **`request.form` in `server.py**: In your Flask application's `server.py`, you handle the form submission in the `/submit` route.
-You use `request.form` to access the data submitted in the POST request.
-The `request.form` object allows you to retrieve the form data by specifying the `name` attribute of each input field as the key.
+3. **Data Retrieval in `server.py`**: In the Flask application's `server.py`, the form submission is handled in the `/submit` route.
+The `request.form` object is used to access the data submitted in the POST request.
+Data retrieval is accomplished by specifying the `name` attribute of each input field as the key.
 For example:

     ```python
     name = request.form.get('name')